Registrations for 2021-2022 Full Course Cycle will run from July 13th, 2021-September 10th, 2021.

 The Practical Skills Checklist

 The deadline to submit the practical skills checklists are the same as the corresponding module deadline.
-It must be submitted via a student’s CCOA Learning Portal.
+It must be submitted via a student’s CAO Learning Portal.

 Access to equipment

 All students are required to be trained to standards established by the CCOA Program Committee to be eligible for CCOA designation.
 This includes mastery of ALL skills in the checklist.
 If fulfilling some of the skill requirements within the clinic environment is problematic due to lack of equipment, it is recommended that the supervising optometrist locate an optometric office in the area for the student to acquire these skills.

 All examiners must identify themselves by completing the information on the second page of the Practical Skills Checklists.

 Examiners are restricted to:

 - CAO member optometrist or;